yyanghydro/yyanghydro/_pages/about.md

 social: false
 ---

 I am an Assistant Professor in the School for the Environment at the University of Massachusetts Boston.
-My research focuses on hydrology modeling and urban hydrology, developing and using various numerical modeling tools to improve prediction, interpretation, and decision support for sustainable water resources management.
+My research focuses on hydrology modeling and urban hydrology.
+I develop and use various numerical modeling tools to improve the prediction, interpretation, and decision-making processes involved in sustainable water resources management.

 - Google Scholar: <a href="https://scholar.google.com/citations?user=MwOs6FMAAAAJ" target="_blank" rel="noopener">Profile</a>
+- UMass Boston Webpage: <a href="https://www.umb.edu/directory/yangyang/" target="_blank" rel="noopener">Profile</a>

 **Open position**: 1 PhD student (hydrological modeling/urban hydrology)
 - I am recruiting a PhD student with background in hydrology, hydrological modeling, urban hydrology, statistics, and data-driven modeling.